JCPandaz/Pokedex/README.md

 Code uses an entry box that allows the user to search a Pokemon based on Name or Pokedex Number.
 When a Pokemon is searched, it will display the Pokedex Number, Name, Sprite, Type, Weight, Height, and Base Stats.
 Work on this program was halted when a new idea was born... see PokedexV2.py!

+PokedexV2.py:

+12/23/2023 - Added turn button that shows the back of the sprite!

+12/22/2023 - Program now displays different colored typings!
+Also works with dual-type pokemon.

+12/21/2023 - Completed initial program starts on a home screen (shaped like a Pokedex) where the user can search a Pokemon based on Name or Pokedex Number.
+Pressing the button then opens up a new window titled "Pokedex Entry" which has the layout of a Pokedex Entry Screen similar to the game.
+This new window displays the sprite, pokedex number, name, type, height, weight, and base stats.
+The user can keep searching Pokemon and have multiple windows open with different dex entries.
+If the user does not type in an existing Pokemon, or there is an unkwown error, the "MISSINGNO" dex entry appears, a reference to the game glitch.